Curb Appeal Grant - Shipyard

 - All applicants must submit a complete application in order to be considered for a Curb Appeal Grant Program.
 A complete application includes:

-- A completed Pre-Documentation Form (PDF).
+- A completed Application (PDF).
 This Form must include an itemized description of the proposed project and an estimated cost for each item.
 Any item not listed will not be considered for reimbursement.
 If the project is being completed by a contractor, a signed copy of their estimate to complete the work must be attached.

-- Before photos of the proposed project.
-Applications will not be considered if before photos are not submitted.
+- "Before" photos of the proposed project.
+Applications will not be considered if "before" photos are not submitted.